Allofontibacter: Ecology

 It has an aerobic, chemoorganoheterotrophic lifestyle, thriving in oligotrophic environments with simple carbon compounds and likely depends on reduced organosulfur compounds and ammonium as its sulfur and nitrogen sources.

 Genome

 Allofontibacter has the smallest genome yet of any member of the SAR11 clade.
 They have a complete Embden–Meyerhof–Parnas glycolysis pathway, TCA cycle, non-mevalonate terpenoid biosynthesis, numerous amino acid synthesis pathways, TRAP transporters for C4-dicarboxylate compounds, and ABC transporters for various amino acids.
 This genus also contains a likely homologous recombination of malate synthase from outside of the SAR11 clade and analogous substitutions of ion transporters with others that occur throughout the rest of the SAR11 clade.
 It has a streamlined genome with few paralogs, short intergenic spaces, and a conserved hypervariable regions.
-It also possesses Isocitrate dehydrogenase which is novel to this genus.
+It also possesses Isocitrate lyase, which is novel to this genus.

 It has been confirmed that there is a lack of phosphoenolpyruvate carboxylase (ppc) and several missing pathways for DMSP, glycine-betaine, and methylamine metabolism.